Which Lottery has the Best Odds of Winning?

 Everyone dreams of winning the lottery, retiring and escaping their jobs and financial pressures.
-But for the vast majority of people, it remains forever just that – a dream.
+For the vast majority of people, it remains forever just that – a dream.
 The lottery will always be popular because of the enormous, life-changing sums of money that can be won.
-It is simple to play, requires little strategy and one ticket is all it takes to win.
+It is simple to play, requires little strategy and 1 ticket is all it takes to win.

 Lotteries have been around for a while and thanks to the growth of online gambling alongside the lottery betting that's offered by many of the major bookmakers, players are no longer restricted by geography and can choose from a range of lottery games in different countries across the world.

 When choosing a lottery, one of the first things you'll want to know is: what are the odds of winning?
 Gambling.com looks at some of the most popular lottery games in the UK and around the world and examines the chance you have of winning top prizes.

 The UK National Lottery actually consists of various games, but Lotto is the main one (and the one that offers the biggest prizes).
 Camelot, the company that operates the National Lottery, made major changes to the Lotto game in 2015 which have affected the odds of winning.
 With ten new numbers added to the draw, the chances of winning one of the big prizes is now a lot lower.

 The odds of matching all six numbers increased from 14 million to one to around 45 million to one, while the odds of matching five numbers have gone up from around 55,000 to one to roughly 144,400 to one.
 Camelot’s justification for this is that they have added new prizes, including a guaranteed millionaire.
 This now means that although the odds of winning one of the big prizes have reduced, the odds of winning any prize are now around 9.3/1 compared to 54/1 under the previous system.